-International co-production and codevelopment incentives
+International co-production and co-development incentives

-The Canada Media Fund (CMF) is creating innovative solutions to support the co-production and codevelopment of content with international partners.
+The CMF is creating innovative solutions to support the co-production and co-development of content with international partners.
 The CMF is partnering with funding organizations in other countries to develop matching funds to support the creation of innovative projects that have at least one Canadian and one international producer.
+Canada is a party to co-production treaties with more than 50 countries.